 On April 11, 2011, the Company adopted a new stock option plan replacing the previous plan (the "Old Plan"), in place since October 2007, with the same features as the Old Plan with the exception of a maximum number of options granted which cannot exceed 5,000,000.
 The aggregate number of shares which could be issued upon the exercise of options granted under the Old Plan could not exceed 10% of the issued shares of the Company at the time of granting the options.
 Options granted under the Stock Option Plan may be exercised during a period not exceeding ten years from the date of grant.
-The stock options outstanding as at December 31, 2021 may be exercised during a period not exceeding six years from their date of grant.
-Options vest at a rate of 25% (100% for directors) per year, beginning one year following the grant date of the options.
+The stock options outstanding as at December 31, 2022 may be exercised during a period not exceeding six years from their date of grant.
+Unless the Board of Directors decides otherwise at its sole discretion, options vest at a rate of 25% (100% for directors) per year, beginning one year following the grant date of the options.
 Any unexercised options will expire one month after the date a beneficiary ceases to be an employee, director or officer and one year for retired directors.